Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Traffic Prediction as a Matrix Completion Problem: Problem Formulation

 Again, we do not prescribe the mapping functions, but shall prescribe kernels.
 For this purpose, we define $\mathbf{K}_{\tr,\tr} \equiv \langle \Phi_{\tr}, \Phi_{\tr} \rangle = \Phi_{\tr}^{\top} \Phi_{\tr}$, $\mathbf{K}_{\tr,\te} \equiv \langle \Phi_{\tr}, \Phi_{\te} \rangle = \Phi_{\tr}^{\top} \Phi_{\te}$, $\mathbf{K}_{\te,\tr} \equiv \langle \Phi_{\te}, \Phi_{\tr} \rangle = \Phi_{\te}^{\top} \Phi_{\tr}$, and $\mathbf{K}_{\te,\te} \equiv \langle \Phi_{\te}, \Phi_{\te} \rangle = \Phi_{\te}^{\top} \Phi_{\te}$.

-To summarize, the key features of the proposed formulation \eqref{eq_KMCP}, as they relate to traffic prediction, are: \begin{enumerate} \item The formulation inherits all the merits of conventional \textit{vector} time series prediction methods, namely, vector auto-regressive models (VARs) \cite{stock2001vector,ghosh2009multivariate}.
-Specifically, our approach is capable of capturing and leveraging spatio-temporal dependencies. \item The use of kernels allows us to capture non-linearities (not possible with the VAR models in the literature), which one expects to see in traffic flow patterns, particularly in high-resolution traffic data. \item The prediction results can be directly obtained without computing regression parameters.
-This is a particularly desirable feature for real-time implementations, where the parameters change throughout the day, from day-to-day, and throughout the year (seasonal effects). \end{enumerate}
+To summarize, the key features of the proposed formulation \eqref{eq_KMCP}, as they relate to traffic prediction, are: \begin{enumerate} \item The formulation inherits all the merits of conventional \textit{vector} time series prediction methods, namely, vector auto-regressive models (VARs) \citep{stock2001vector,ghosh2009multivariate}.
+Specifically, our approach is capable of capturing and leveraging spatio-temporal dependencies. \item The use of kernels allows us to capture non-linearities (not possible with the VAR models in the literature), which one expects to see in traffic flow patterns, particularly in high-resolution traffic data. \item The low rank approximation allows for insights to be easily extracted from the solution.
+The predictions produced are $\widehat{\YY}_{\te} = \widehat{\UU}_{\tr}\widehat{\VV}_{\te}^{\top}$, where the $n$ rows of $\widehat{\UU}_{\tr}$ capture the relationship between sensors (space) and $r$ latent features, while the $T_{\te}$ rows of $\widehat{\VV}_{\te}$ capture the relationship between the prediction time steps and the $r$ latent features.
+One can mine these matrices to find spatio-temporal correlations between different sensor and different times steps; see, e.g., \citep{brun2014can}. \end{enumerate}

 Mathematically, the matrix completion problem \eqref{eq_KMCP} is not (in general) convex in all of its block coordinates $\{\UU_{\tr}, \UU_{\te}, \VV_{\tr}, \VV_{\te}\}$ simultaneously but it is convex in each of the blocks separately.
 (For intuition, readers may consider --as an exercise-- convexity of the function $f(x,y) = (xy-1)^2$).
-Such problems are referred to as \emph{block multi-convex} \cite{xu2013block}.
+Such problems are referred to as \emph{block multi-convex} \citep{xu2013block}.
 Let $F(\UU_{\tr},\UU_{\te},\VV_{\tr},\VV_{\te})$ denote the objective function in \eqref{eq_KMCP}:

 We seek a solution $\{\overline{\UU}_{\tr}, \overline{\UU}_{\te}, \overline{\VV}_{\tr}, \overline{\VV}_{\te}\}$ for which the following variational inequalities hold for all $\UU_{\tr} \in \RR^{n \times r}$, all $\UU_{\te} \in \RR^{h \times r}$, all $\VV_{\tr} \in \RR^{T_{\tr} \times r}$, and all $\VV_{\te} \in \RR^{T_{\te} \times r}$: